 Ways to get on college campuses that make sense for the high school coach:

 When starting early in high school, like freshman or sophomore year, the high school coaches give their athletes a head-start with the recruiting process, maybe even before the athletes know they want to play.

 With every different college campus, there also comes a different athletic facility.
 Visiting different facilities, at all the different levels, can help athletes begin to make comparisons to what feels right for them.

-There are large, medium and small arenas and gymnasiums.
+There are large, medium and small arenas, fields, pools, and gymnasiums.
 Some are newer than others.
 There are also many different types of locker rooms, weight rooms and student athlete gathering places in athletic facilities, including nutrition stations, study areas and much more.

 Most high school student athletes are better at texting than having face-to-face conversations.
 When the recruiting process hits the step where college coaches want to communicate, many athletes are ill-equipped.

 The high school coaches can help their athletes get in front of college coaches at an early age to begin face-to-face communicative practice.
 It is easier to talk to the coaches when their high school coach is present with them.
 You could even have parents on these visits.